Red-Hat-Developer-Games/3scale-api-workshop/docs/labs/lab02/README.md

 1. Click **Save** to update the configuration and redeploy the service.

-1. Go back to the **Overview** page to monitor your updated deployment.
+1. Go back to the **Topology** page to monitor your updated deployment.

 1. You should now see the blue circle in the *location-service* pod.